kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ![Infrastructure Diagram](D7V1.png)

 ## Git Branch and Git Push
-Create a branch as a staging environment for all changes.
+Create a branch as a staging environment for all changes.VSCode was used to visually aid the [Git](https://github.com/kevingonzalez7997/Git_Cloning.git) processes.
 It's essential to reference the database in every aspect of the application that interacts with it, including the username, password, and endpoint.

-VSCode was used to visually aid the [Git](https://github.com/kevingonzalez7997/Git_Cloning.git) processes.
+## RDS
+Amazon Relational Database Service (Amazon RDS) is a managed web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 ## Jenkins Infrastructure (ec2.tf)
 The infrastructure for Jenkins is defined in the [ec2.tf](Jenkins_files/ec2.tf) file.
 This infrastructure consists of three EC2 instances: